launchdarkly/eventsource/README.md

 This is a fork of: https://github.com/donovanhide/eventsource

-This version of the library supports Go 1.8 and higher.
-However, its unit tests can only be run in Go 1.13 or higher.
+This version of the library supports Go 1.21 and higher.

 The package is a Go module, but can still be imported by projects that do not use modules.